 A powerful PC can improve the streaming experience, but it is not a strict requirement.
 You can start with a basic setup and upgrade as your channel grows.

 Yes.
 Twitch users must be 13 or older to create an account.
 Those between 13 and 18 must have parental permission.
 Children under 13 are not allowed to use the service.

 Twitch has grown beyond gaming, attracting different content creators from every field.
 This comprehensive guide enables you to stream on Twitch with confidence.
 We’ve explored everything from setting up your account, picking equipment, and broadcasting on PS4, Xbox One, Mac, and mobile devices to participating with your community, improving your stream, and investigating revenue opportunities.

 Streaming on Twitch is great for showing off your talents and making worldwide connections.
 To create a thrilling and entertaining experience for your viewers, embrace your unique aesthetic, explore new content, and constantly enhance your streaming setup.

-Editorial Staff at HowToGalaxy is a team of tech enthusiasts having years of experience in writing tech-related tutorials, troubleshooting guides, and tech tips.
+The Editorial Staff at HowToGalaxy is a team of tech enthusiasts having years of experience in writing tech-related tutorials, troubleshooting guides, tech tips, reviews, and buying guides.